mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 The :term:`CCPP` *prebuild* script automates several tasks based on the information collected from the metadata on the host model side and from the individual physics schemes (``.meta`` files; see :numref:`Figure %s <ccpp_prebuild>`):

-!!!
-DH* UPDATE LIST AS IN PAPER
+ * Compiles a list of variables provided by the host model.

  * Compiles a list of variables required to run all schemes in the :term:`CCPP-Physics` pool.

- * Compiles a list of variables provided by the host model.

  * Matches these variables by their ``standard_name``, checks for missing variables and mismatches of their attributes (e.g., units, rank, type, kind).
 Performs automatic unit conversions if a mismatch of units